As Armies became increasingly mechanised the need for efficient fuel distribution systems became urgent.

 The 20L plastic water carrying jerrycan, familiar to many, even has a role to play in Army fitness standards

-In moving to bulk refueling equipment on specialist vehicles we have no doubt improved efficiency, reduced personnel requirements and created an altogether simpler, safer and compliant system but it has a very simple downside.
+In moving to bulk refuelling equipment on specialist vehicles we have no doubt improved efficiency, reduced personnel requirements and created an altogether simpler, safer and compliant system but it has a very simple downside.
 Jerry Cans or other containers can be carried on any vehicle but bulk fuel ties the Army to specialist vehicles, we only have 81 UST’s for example.

 An interesting trade-off between efficiency and operational resilience.